Not-Krevin/not-krevin.github.io/prayer.md

 title: Prayer Requests
 ---

-If you have a burden, a praise, or anything you'd like to share, please use the form below.
-I set aside time daily to pray over these requests personally.
+If you have a burden, a praise, wanna connect or anything you'd like to share, please use the form below.
+I set aside time to pray over these requests personally.

 <div style="max-width: 500px; margin: 20px 0; font-family: sans-serif;">
   <form action="https://formspree.io/f/xlgdbekj" method="POST">